Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

 ## Deployment
 - Deployment made via GitHub pages.
-For my repository go to Setting on forked repository scroll down to GitHub pages and select active branch to be used.
+Fork my repository, then go to Setting on forked repository scroll down to GitHub Pages and select in Source section the branch to be used.

  ## Bugs